pymmcore-plus/pymmcore-plus/docs/guides/event_driven_acquisition.md

     1. :tophat: Thanks [Kyle Douglass](https://github.com/kmdouglass) for discovering this handy, if obscure, second argument to `iter()`!

-We can use this `iter(queue.get, sentinel)` pattern to create an iterable that can be passed to the `run_mda()` method.
-The acquisition engine will then execute events as they get `put` into the queue, until the stop `sentinel` is placed into the queue and the iterator is exhausted.
+We can use this `iter(queue.get, sentinel)` pattern to create a queue-backed iterable that can be passed to the `run_mda()` method.
+The acquisition engine will then execute events as they get `put` into the queue, until the stop sentinel is encountered.

 ```python
 from queue import Queue